 There are several STEM topics students can explore through stop motion animation.
 With stop motion animation, students can break down a phenomena to smaller steps as they dive into a new topic.
 With stop motion animation students can dive into a new topic like the water cycle or a human heartbeat.
 Children can learn while they create animations connected to learning goals.
 In the video below you can see Cut N’ Learn stop motion in action.

 Since stop motion can require a lot of time and energy, the team at Cut N’ Learn have launched a Kickstarter campaign for special kits designed to save a lot of preparation time since all of the pieces students need are provided.
-The stop motion app which is included in the kits even has an image stabilization syste.
+The stop motion app is part of the kit.
+It even has an image stabilization system.
 This means that the software corrects any small movements that might happen as students point-and-click.
-The stop motion animation kits are designed to be used in a one-day lesson.
+The stop motion animation kits are can be part of a one-day lesson.

-There are currently seven Cut N’ Learn kits and their Kickstarter campaign is designed to develop even more.
+There are currently seven Cut N’ Learn kits.
+Their Kickstarter campaign is to help them develop even more.
 Learn more about Cut N’ Learn’s special Kickstarter by visiting this website!